textileio/js-textile/packages/js-threaddb/README.md

-ThreadDB Javascript implementation
+Javascript implementation of Textile's ThreadDB

-> Temporary home for JS ThreadDB development and planning
+> An offline-first local db that syncs to the distributed web.